StreetStrider/emitter/readme.md

 > Emitter, MultiEmitter & Slot

 This is a simple, easy, and robust implementation of the fundamental JS pattern called «Event Emitter».
 It is intended to be well-designed, free of misconceptions, and minimalistic.
 This library splits the pattern into **Emitter**, **MultiEmitter**, and **Slot**.
-Emitter can emit single kind of events.
+Emitter can emit a single kind of event.
 MultiEmitter can emit several kinds of events.
-Slot can emit single kind of events and guarantee to have no more than one subscription at a time.
+Slot can emit a single kind of event and guarantee to have no more than one subscription at a time.

 ## [Features](#features) • [API](#api) • [Examples](#examples) • [Types](#types) • [Design](#some-design-solutions) • [License](#license)